Koala166/The-TLDR-Guide-of-Fixing-Shutdown-Restart/README.md

 Finally, for the patch to work you may need to change some power settings in System Preferences.
 The one that seems to affect the system shutdown is **Power Nap**.
 If your computer still restarts at shutdown, try disabling Power Nap in both the **Battery** and the **Power Adapter** sections.

+## Further help
+If you did all of the above but still haven't managed to solve the issue, I'm afraid I can't be of much help.
+I have no real technical knowledge of ACPI.
+I suggest you ask for help from the [Hackintosh SubReddit](https://www.reddit.com/r/hackintosh/) community.